I Got You Babe: Background

-In 1993, Cher recorded a cover version of "I Got You Babe" with the American animated characters Beavis and Butt-Head.
-The song was the first single from The Beavis and Butt-Head Experience, a compilation comedy album released in 1993 by the Geffen Records, which is one of the fastest-selling comedy albums; it has officially sold 1,610,000 units and was certified 2× Platinum by the RIAA in the United States.
+In 1993, Cher re-recorded "I Got You Babe" with the American animated characters Beavis and Butt-Head (Mike Judge).
+The song was the first single from The Beavis and Butt-Head Experience, a compilation comedy album released in 1993 by Geffen Records, which is one of the fastest-selling comedy albums; it has officially sold 1,610,000 units and was certified 2× Platinum by the RIAA in the United States.
 The single reached the top 40 in the UK, Belgium and Sweden, as well as the top 10 in the Netherlands.